HL7-DaVinci/CDS-Library/CQLCookbook.md

   else null
 ```
 Variables:
-- *Observation_Codes_Or_Valueset:* Replace with the name of a valueset of observations or a defined group of codes that has been established in a previoud define statement.
+- *Observation_Codes_Or_Valueset:* Replace with the name of a valueset of Observations or a defined group of Observation codes that has been established in a previous define statement.
 - *time_interval:* How far back from today you want to look in the patient's EHR for the observation.
 - *unit:* Unit of measurement for lab result (ex. mm[Hg], %, pH).

 Example Implementation: [HomeOxygenTherapyPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/HomeOxygenTherapy/R4/files/HomeOxygenTherapyPrepopulation-0.1.0.cql)

-### Extract performer field of Observation (the performer field has a value of an array with references)
+### Extract performer field information from ab Observation
+The Performer field has a value of an array with references.
 Extract the display name of a reference within an Observation.
-Examples of this can be a referene to a Practitioner who performed the observation or the organization where the observation was performed.
+Examples of this can be a reference to a Practitioner who performed the observation or the organization where the observation was performed.
 ```sql
 // Retrieve the 'performer' field of the first observation in the lab. define "Lab Performer":